nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 #### Can you Provide a Summary of the Change?

-When authenticating into Nuxeo Studio or Nuxeo Marketplace, developers will be requested to set up a second authentication factor using their phone starting from March 31.
+When authenticating into Nuxeo Studio or Nuxeo Marketplace, developers are requested to set up a second authentication factor using their phone.

-This second factor will be saved for later use, but won't be requested until April 14.

-Starting from April 14, the second factor will be requested if it was not saved yet, then will be asked once a week during authentication.
+The second factor setup is requested if it is not done yet, then it is asked once a week during authentication.

-#### I see an Error 403 When Trying to Setup MFA

-MFA can only be set up when this option becomes active for everyone, currently scheduled on March 31.
-Until then, any attempt will result in an error 403, as our service provider does not provide an option to allow opt-in.

 ## General FAQ